 For purposes of measuring the net pension liability, deferred outflows of resources and deferred inflows of resources related to pensions, and pension expense, information about the fiduciary net position of NYCERS and additions to/deductions from NYCERS' fiduciary net position have been determined on the same basis as they are reported by NYCERS.
-For this purpose, benefit payments (including refunds of employee contributions) are recognized when due and payable in accordance with the benefit terms.
-Investments are reported at fair value.
+For this purpose, benefit payments (including refunds of employee b.
+Payable represents final malpractice balances due to the City (Notes 1h and 12g).